 End of story: I passed, the University of Antwerp accepted my application for their Masters in Economics with Specialization in Marketing course, and I got my student visa!

 The 2nd Home Base

 April 4 – I resigned from my job at Deutsche Bank.
-With a lot of encouragement and motivation derived from the nomads that I’ve met, I finally decided to do this!
+With a lot of encouragement and motivation derived from the nomads that I’ve met and my ex, I finally decided to start a digital nomad’s life!
 Besides, working for 5 days a week, 8 hours a day, and not even counting the excessive overtimes and traffic burned me out a lot.